philhanna/tictactoe/README.md

 See the `views` subdirectory for sample views.

 ## Controller
+The controller receives events from the players in the application and applies them to the model or the view.

+## Application
 The controller handles the action of the game.
 It has the single public
 method:

 - `Run()` - Runs the game

-When created, the controller must be passed:
+When created, the application creates:
+- The `X` and `O` players.
 - The model
 - The view
-- The `X` and `O` players.
+- The controller

 When `Run` is called:
 - Sets the current player to `X`.